rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 <a name="5.285.2.1">5.285.2.1</a> A note on manifestation that provides information on the distribution of a manifestation.

-## 5.285.31 Notes from Distribution statements
+## 5.285.31 Note on distribution statement

 <a name="5.285.31.1">5.285.31.1</a>  Make a note if any part of the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) is taken from a source other than the preferred source of information (see [5.01.1.2](/DCRMR/ppdm/#5.01.1.2)).